armbruer/pattern-recognition-resonators/README.md

 ## Setup

 Clone the repository and cd into it.
 Dependency installation is shown using [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html), but you can also use conda or other virtual environments.
+Ultimately, apart from standard libraries you only need to import the RF neuron class from [lava-dl](https://github.com/lava-nc/lava-dl/releases/tag/v0.4.0)

 ```bash
 micromamba create -f conda-env.yml -c conda-forge